 The employer-employee data we use are from the administrative records of the Instituto Mexicano del Seguro Social (IMSS), the Mexican social security agency.
-In principle, all private Mexican employers are required to report wages for their employees to IMSS and to pay social-security taxes

-22A further possible concern is that plants (within industries) differ in the extent to which they import inputs and that they were differentially affected by the devaluation for this reason.
-But the import share of inputs is positively correlated with plant size and export status, so this effect, if present, would tend to suggest that higher-export-propensity plants were more negatively impacted by the devaluation than lower-export-propensity plants, making it more difficult for us to find the positive (relative) wage effects that we find.
+In principle, all private Mexican employers are required to report wages for their employees to IMSS and to pay social-security taxes on the basis of their reports.
+In practice, only about half of private-sector remunerated employees are reported to IMSS (and hence considered formal), and half are unreported (and considered informal); see Appendix Table B.1.
+While the size of the informal sector seems large by developed-country standards, it is not out of line for countries at Mexico's income level.
+At the level of individuals, the IMSS data contain information on age, sex, daily wage (including benefits), and state and year of the individual's first registration with IMSS.
+Unfortunately, they do not contain information on education levels or other individual characteristics.
+At the establishment level, the data contain only industry and location.
+We have access to the IMSS data from 1985 to 2005.
+Our sample-selection and cleaning procedures for the IMSS data are described in Appendix A.1.
+After cleaning, of inputs is positively correlated with plant size and export status, so this effect, if present, would tend to suggest that higher-export-propensity plants were more negatively impacted by the devaluation than lowerexport-propensity plants, making it more difficult for us to find the positive (relative) wage effects that we find.
 Another possible concern is that we do not allow the return to ability to change within periods and the peso devaluation might have affected the general-equilibrium return to skill.
 But note that we estimate the model (1) separately by periods before and after the devaluation, allowing the individual effect to differ across periods.
-A one-time effect of the devaluation on the return to ability will be captured by the period-specific individual effects.
+A one-time effect of the devaluation on the return to ability will be captured by the periodspecific individual effects.
 Also, a previous version of this paper (Frías et al., 2009) allowed for year-by-year changes in the return to ability (see footnote 9) and found broadly similar results.